delucca96/delucca96/README.md

 - 👋 Hi, I’m @delucca96
 - 👀 I’m interested in Cybersecurity and programing
-- 🌱 I’m currently learning Java, Python and TryHackMe
+- 🌱 I’m currently learning Java, Assembly, GIT, Database and Cybersecurity
 - 📚 Open to new knowledges
 <!---
 delucca96/delucca96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.